AngryMaciek/angry-conda-environments/README.md

 *Maciej_Bak
 Swiss_Institute_of_Bioinformatics*

-A small collection of YAML recipes for [conda](https://docs.conda.io/en/latest/) virtual environments for computational work.
+A small collection of YAML recipes for [conda](https://docs.conda.io/en/latest/) virtual environments which I use in everyday's computational work.

 ## Current recipes